18 CRM Statistics You Need to Know for 2017

 It’s not only customer service software that companies are investing more in.

-Email marketing spend sees the largest share of the digital marketers’ wallet in 2015 as 60% of surveyed respondents plan to increase their email marketing budget, which makes a lot of sense given email’s consistently highly-rated ROI – $40 return on every $1 spent.
+The largest share of the digital marketers’ wallet in 2017 goes towards email marketing strategies, as 60% of surveyed respondents plan to increase their email marketing budget, according to a study by StrongView.
+This makes a lot of sense given email’s consistently highly-rated ROI – a $40 return on every $1 spent.

 Not only are marketers’ seeing increased revenues, but as the customer experience takes the top spot in marketing priorities, delivering personalized marketing messages through email marketing is a sure fire way to beat the competition and build a brand that consumers trust.

 All of these statistics and research point towards 2017 being the year of the customer.

 We live in a world where 80% of consumers will research your product online before making a purchase, 87% will use their mobile device to shop and will use several channels to interact with your brand.

 In order to engage potential customers across multiple devices in multiple channels, you need data.
 And with CRM software, you are able to create a 360 degree overview of each person you connect with.

 The CRM industry has seen staggering growth in recent years.

 And 2016 was no different.
 Last year we found out that overall CRM usage increased from 56% to 74%.